alex05447/miniintern/README.md

 - Create a string pool.

     Pass the desired chunk size in bytes.
-The pool will allocate the memory for strings internally in these chunks.
+The pool will allocate the memory for strings internally in these contiguous chunks.

-    This value also determines the maximum length of the string in bytes which may be interned in the string pool.
+    This value also determines the maximum length of the string in bytes which may be interned in the chunk.
+Strings longer than chunk size fall back to individual allocation on the heap.

     You may create as many pools as you need.
 Each pool is completely independent.